This post may contain affiliate links. Please read my disclosure policy.

-It is a one-bowl wonder of a cake and doesn’t take anytime at all to whip up for baking.
+It is a simple wonder of a cake and doesn’t take anytime at all to whip up for baking.

 Little Buddy asked me why I call this breakfast cake when it really can be eaten any time of day.
 I wish I’d had an intelligent answer for him, but honestly, I didn’t.
 I have no clue other than when I think of this lemon blueberry cake, I think of breakfast.
 Of course you could have it any time of day, and we have, but it sure is pretty amazing first thing in the morning.